sasoria/astro-microfrontends-ssr/README.md

 # astro-microfrontends

-This demo takes advantage of remote EcmaScript Modules (ESM) to server-side rendering micro-frontends.
+This demo takes advantage of remote EcmaScript Modules (ESM) to server-side render micro-frontends.
 Express is used for serving assets, but ideally one would have a dedicated CDN hosting them.

 ## Features

+- :astronaut: Server-side rendering of micro-frontends
 - :sparkles: Server-side composition of microfrontends
-- :astronaut: Server-side rendring of micro-frontends

 - :package: Caching with Deno

 ## Usage